 - The Only One Allowed to Defeat You: This is why he won't let the aparoids kill Fox in Assault: he wants to do it himself.

-- Pointless Band-Aid: Unlike his teammates, who all require cybernetic implants after their first defeat against Star Fox, Wolf has only a few curatives on his head, which are doubtfully effective considering he's a starship crash victim.
+- Pointless Band-Aid: Unlike his teammates, who all require cybernetic implants after their first defeat against Star Fox, Wolf apparently only needs a few curatives on his head.
 This might've been to show that he's more resilient than the other Star Wolf members.

 - Pragmatic Villainy: He kicked Pigma off of his team... but kept Leon.